-- Applies key the features of the chosen genre effectively. - Creates interesting and convincing characters. - Creates a clear sense of setting with descriptive detail. - Makes some attempt to engage the reader and achieve effects through for example, narrative structure, mood/atmosphere and language. - Attempts to use grammar accurately and improves texts through proof-reading.
+- Applies key the features of the chosen genre effectively. - Creates interesting and convincing characters. - Creates a clear sense of setting with descriptive detail. - Makes some attempt to engage the reader and achieve effects through for example, narrative structure, mood/atmosphere and language. - Develops plot, setting and character effectively making some attempt to engage the reader and achieve effects through, for example, narrative structure, mood/atmosphere and language. - Attempts to use Uses grammar accurately and improves texts through proofreading.